anuragdeb3/HybridAutomationFramework/README.md

 12.	public static List<String> getDBListOneColumn(Connection conn, String query)
 13.	public static void teardownConnection(Connection conn)
 14.	public boolean compareResultSets(ResultSet resultSet1, ResultSet resultSet2)

+Note: Use JDK 1.8 as some of the methods uses lambda expressions which was introduced in 1.8.